 Clayton is a very small town located in the state of Alabama.
 With a population of 2,212 people and just one neighborhood, Clayton is the 200th largest community in Alabama.

-Clayton is a blue-collar town, with 43.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Clayton is a town of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Clayton who work in office and administrative support (11.61%), food service (10.65%), and sales jobs (8.06%).
+When you are in Clayton, you'll notice that it is more blue-collar than most other communities in America.
+47.75% of Clayton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Clayton is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Clayton who work in office and administrative support (11.71%), sales jobs (11.11%), and food service (7.51%).

 Being a small town, Clayton does not have a public transit system used by locals to get to and from work.

 Clayton is an extremely ethnically-diverse town.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Clayton include Irish, German, African, English, and French Canadian.
+Important ancestries of people in Clayton include Irish, German, English, African, and French.

 The most common language spoken in Clayton is English.
 Other important languages spoken here include Spanish and Italian.